evanhsu/rescuecircle/README.md

 		* jQuery 1.11.3
 		* Bootstrap 3.3.5
 * Database configuration
-	* In order to connect to PostgreSQL from outside the VM (i.e. to use pgadmin to inspect the db), the folloowing PostgreSQL config files must be modified:
+	* In order to connect to PostgreSQL from outside the VM (i.e. to use pgadmin to inspect the db), the following PostgreSQL config files must be modified:
 		* /etc/postgresql/9.3/main/postgresql.conf
 		* /etc/postgresql/9.3/main/pg_hba.conf

 	* The bootstrap.sh script that runs during 'vagrant up' will attempt to overwrite these files with our updated versions automatically
 	* If the files cannot be overwritten automatically, you'll need to manually add/uncomment the following lines:

 	  In `/etc/postgresql/9.3/main/postgresql.conf` uncomment this line:
 	  `listen_addresses = '*'`

 	  Then ADD the following line to `/etc/postgresql/9.3/main/pg_hba.conf`:
 	  `host    all     all     all     password`